BoldGrid/boldgrid-backup/readme.txt

 * Auto rollback feature creates a backup before updates, restores your site to the last backup if an update fails
 * Create staging sites to test new plugins or themes with BoldGrid Backup + Cloud WordPress

-> "I’m Intrigued!
-Tell Me More About Your Features…"
+**I'm Intrigued!
+Tell Me More About Your Features...**

 **Supports Both Automated and Manual Backups**
 Simply select a date and time for automatic backups and BoldGrid Backup will create a backup archive of your entire WordPress installation and its database.
-If a full website or database backup isn’t required, you can choose to backup only certain files, folders and database tables.
+If a full website or database backup isn't required, you can choose to backup only certain files, folders and database tables.

 **Remote Backups**
 Safely store backups remotely via FTP / SFTP.
 The premium version of BoldGrid Backup allows you to automatically upload archives to Amazon S3 or Google Drive.